SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Usage
    * - :ref:`ADD COLUMN<add_column>`
      - Add a new column to a table
-   * - :ref:`UPDATE<update>`
-     - Modify the value of certain columns in existing rows without creating a table
    * - :ref:`ALTER DEFAULT SCHEMA<alter_default_schema>`
      - Change the default schema for a role
    * - :ref:`ALTER TABLE<alter_table>`